 It would be surprising if there were no signs of southern black progress prior to 1965.
 The Civil Rights Movement had been pushing for “responsible jobs” for years.
 Virtually every demand for access to services was coupled with demands for jobs providing those services, as in the Birmingham sandwich boards reading “Don’t buy where you can’t be a salesman.”
 Civil Rights groups also pressured the federal government to enforce President Kennedy’s 1961 executive order, generating at least some affirmative action efforts on the part of southern contractors, such as Lockheed Aircraft in Marietta, Georgia.
 Progress under the voluntary Plans for Progress program was disappointingly slow, but it wasn’t zero!
 The main point is this: virtually all of the incremental progress of the early 1960s came in response to the Civil Rights Movement.
 One might argue that as a matter of historical causation, it was the Movement itself, rather than Title VII, that deserves the lion’s share of the credit.
 Yet even on this reading, any pre-Title VII employment gains pale in quantitative comparison to those that came after passage of the Act and the leverage it provided for accomplishing the goals of the Movement.

-An additional problem in trying to isolate the effects of Title VII is that in the same year its provisions went into effect (1965), President Johnson issued Executive Order 11,246, requiring government contractors to undertake affirmative action towards nondiscrimination and creating the Office of Federal Contract Compliance (later the Office of Federal Contract Compliance Programs) to enforce these rules.
+An additional problem in trying to isolate the effects of Title VII is that in the same year its provisions went into effect (1965), President Johnson issued Executive Order 11,246, requiring government contractors to undertake affirmative action towards nondiscrimination and creating the Office of Federal Contract Compliance (“OFCC”) (later the Office of Federal Contract Compliance Programs (“OFCCP”)) to enforce these rules.
 Studies have shown that black occupational and employment gains were greater at firms with government contracts, particularly those undergoing compliance reviews.
 Even controlling for the effects of executive-order compliance, class-action litigation under Title VII is found to have had additional favorable effects on black employment.
 But clearly both channels were parts of a single federal campaign to expand black employment opportunities.
 Since the OFCCP, the Justice Department, and the EEOC influenced each other and often worked together, trying to distinguish their separate effects with precision seems futile.
 The futility of the effort is underscored by considering that all of the tests rely on cross-sectional comparisons between firms directly affected and others.
 They therefore do not include actions taken by firms in order to avoid or preempt litigation or compliance reviews.
 In all likelihood, this category comprised the better part of the historical change.

 How was it that an enforcement system designed to be weak had such powerful effects, and why were these effects so much larger and more lasting in the South?
 For the early post-Act years, answers to both questions include the strength of southern grassroots mobilization and legal activism.
 These pressures fostered an expansive reading of Title VII on the part of the EEOC and in turn by the courts.
 In the previously all-white southern textiles industry, firms were flooded with job applications from aspiring black workers, encouraged by the EEOC.
 Floyd Harris, one of the first black textile workers in West Point, Georgia, recalled: